comet-dot-photos/comet-dot-photos/README.md

 average emission (e), incidence (i), and phase (p) angles for the selected region for the current image.
-At any time, the list of matching images can be downloaded with the **Download File Names** button, which can be helpful for further analysis with the USGS ISIS Tools (USGS 2023).
+At any time, the list of matching images can be downloaded with the **Download File Names** button, which can be helpful for further analysis with the USGS ISIS Tools (USGS, 2023).

 ## Step-by-Step Example